arepetti/Tinkwell/Documentation/CLI.md

 **`--correlation-id=<correlation id>`**

-Optional correlation-id, if specified must be a valid UUID.
+Optional Correlation ID, if specified must be a valid UUID.

 **`--subject=<subject>`**